Kate Upton Picks Her Nose In Bizarre Candid Video

 Many left hilarious messages in the comments section as they joked about her being caught on camera.

 “You really are human!
 You’re awesome!” one fan told the model and actress after she shared the candid moment online.
-A second then wrote, “You are the greatest love you and your humor.”
+A second then wrote, “You are the greatest, love you and your humor.”

-“Preparing for show time by cleaning nose..” another jokingly said.
+“Preparing for showtime by cleaning nose,” another jokingly said.

-Kate’s appearance on the late night show comes just four months after she and husband Justin Verlander welcomed their first child into the world.
+Kate’s appearance on the late-night show comes just four months after she and husband Justin Verlander welcomed their first child into the world.

-As reported by Harper’s Bazaar, the couple confirmed the safe arrival of their baby girl on social media by sharing an adorable black and white photo to Instagram.
+As reported by Harper’s Bazaar, the couple confirmed the safe arrival of their baby girl on social media by sharing an adorable black-and-white photo to Instagram.
 The model then announced the name of her bundle of joy in the caption, writing, “Genevieve Upton Verlander 11.7.18.”

 And when she’s not picking her nose, she is opening up about her bundle of joy.